 The MICDS Boys Basketball team scored an exciting State championship during spring break!
 Check out some of the articles and recaps of their journey to first place!

-In the State Final Four contest, the Boys Basketball team took on Hillcrest on Friday, March 20 in Mizzou’s Basketball Arena.
-The Rams secured a 62-35 win against Spring Hillcrest.
+In the State Final Four contest, the Boys Basketball team took on Hillcrest on Friday, March 20, in Mizzou’s Basketball Arena.
+The Rams secured a 62-35 win.
 A recap by the St. Louis Post-Dispatch highlights Tyler Ray ’27, who scored a career-high 25 points.

 On Saturday, March 21, the MICDS Varsity Boys Basketball team took home the Class 5 State Championship from Mizzou Arena!
-This was the first title since 2002 and the second in program history.
-Congratulations to the State Championship team for an impressive third-period explosion, which led to their win over Sikeston, 55-38!
+This was the first title for the team since 2002 and the second in program history.
+Congratulations to the State Championship team for an impressive third-period explosion that led to their 55-38 win over Sikeston!
 Read the game summary by the St. Louis Post-Dispatch here and check out the video highlight from KSDK here.
 Also, The St. Louis American summarizes the boys’ journey to State in this article.
 Way to go, Rams!

 In addition, the MICDS Boys Basketball team is ranked #5 in the Final 2025-26 Missouri Top 25 Boys High School Basketball State Rankings list on Sports Illustrated.
 Congrats, Rams!